DerjenigeUberMensch/my-dwm/README.md

 8. xorg
 9. xorg-xinit
 10. libxcursor
-11. 13MiB > MEM + (xorg RAM) depending on your system this number may vary though legacy systems may use less RAM
+11. >13MiB + (xorg RAM) depending on your system this number may vary though legacy systems may use less RAM

 **Pacman && yay**
 ```